We hope your pet never needs insurance.

 And diagnostics are only getting more important.
 In recent years, technological advancements have led vets to adopt a more and more sophisticated slate of diagnostic tools.
 But as these tools get more sophisticated, they also get more expensive.
 X-rays or blood tests can cost hundreds of dollars.
 Biopsies or MRIs can cost thousands.
 Nowadays, diagnostics account for a pretty big chunk of overall pet healthcare costs.
 In some cases — for instance, when your vet examines a tumor that turns out to be benign — diagnostics can wind up being your primary expense.

-So it’s a darn good thing that ManyPets covers diagnostic testing, including blood work and other lab work, MRIs, urinalysis, ultrasounds, CT scans, biopsies and more — whenever it’s needed to diagnose or treat an accident or illness.
+So it’s a very good thing that ManyPets insurance covers this testing — including blood work and other lab work, MRIs, urinalysis, ultrasounds, CT scans, biopsies and more — whenever it’s needed to diagnose or treat an accident or illness.
 We want to help you get your furry friend back to full friskiness in no time.
 But first you’ll need the resources to help your vet figure out what’s wrong with them in the first place.

-Does Pet Medical Insurance Coverage Include Cancer Treatments?
+Does Pet Health Insurance Coverage Include Cancer Treatments?